Efficient qubit measurement with a nonreciprocal microwave amplifier

 We first calibrate the qubit measurement strength by observing the associated measurement-induced dephasing, see Fig.~\ref{fig2} a-c.
 The total qubit decoherence rate is $\Gamma_2=\Gamma_1/2+\Gamma_\phi^\text{env}+\Gamma_\phi^\text{m}$ where $\Gamma_1$ is the relaxation rate, $\Gamma_\phi^\text{m}$ is the measurement-induced dephasing rate and $\Gamma_\phi^\text{env}$ is the excess dephasing rate that is not due to the measurement.
 Both dephasing rates can be expressed as a function of the number of photons in the cavity \cite{Gambetta2008QuantumEffect,Wang2019CavityQubits}:

 where $\kappa/2\pi\approx2.58~\si{\mega\hertz}$ is the effective cavity linewidth, $n_\text{env}$ is the effective thermal occupancy of the cavity and $|\alpha|^2$ is the mean number of coherent photons that parameterizes the measurement strength.
 Using the Ramsey sequence shown in Fig.~\ref{fig2}a we measure the qubit decoherence rate $\Gamma_2$ as a function of the measurement strength $|\alpha|^2$ and of the FPJA gain $G$, shown in Fig.~\ref{fig2}c.
+The measurement strength $|\alpha|^2$ is calibrated using Eq.~\ref{EqGammaPhi} and separate measurements of $\kappa$ and $\chi$.
 At low measurement strength, the qubit decoherence rate is mostly dominated by excess dephasing $\Gamma_\phi^\text{env}$.
 At zero gain, $\Gamma_\phi^\text{env}$ originates from residual thermal photons in the cavity \cite{Wang2019CavityQubits}.
 At higher gain, due to the finite directionality of the FPJA, residual amplified vacuum fluctuations drive the readout cavity and slightly increase the excess dephasing.
 The decoherence rate then increases with measurement strength, and even at the highest gain we maintain a measurement-induced dephasing rate that dominates the decoherence rate, $\Gamma_\phi^\text{m}\gg(\Gamma_1/2+\Gamma_\phi^\text{env})$.

 We now extract the signal to noise ratio of the measurement chain, $\text{SNR}$, see Fig.~\ref{fig2}d-f.
 The measurement signal after an integration time $\tau$ consists of two Gaussian distributions corresponding to the ground and excited qubit states, with mean values $\moy{I_\text{g,e}}$, standard deviations $\moy{\sigma_\text{g,e}}$, and $\text{SNR}^2=(\moy{I_\text{g}}-\moy{I_\text{e}})^2/(\sigma_\text{g}^2+\sigma_\text{e}^2)$, see Fig.~\ref{fig2}d.
 Experimentally, we prepare the qubit in either its ground or excited state, and measure the rate at which the SNR grows as a function of integration time ($\tau\gg1/\kappa$), yielding the measurement rate $\Gamma_m = \text{SNR}^2/4\tau$ \cite{Didier2015FastInteraction}.
 In Fig.~\ref{fig2}f we show the measurement rate as a function of measurement amplitude and FPJA gain.
 As expected, the SNR increases linearly with the measurement amplitude.
 As the FPJA gain increases, the measurement rate approaches the measurement-induced dephasing rate (dashed line), a hallmark of a highly efficient measurement.